 If you’ve been a reader here for a while, you know how much I love Baked Oatmeal Cups!
-They’re great for a healthy meal prep breakfast and my kids go crazy for them.
+They’re great for a healthy meal-prep breakfast, and my kids go crazy for them.
 I usually add either maple syrup or coconut sugar to my baked oatmeal cups, but these Cinnamon Sugar Baked Oatmeal Cups are sweetened entirely with dates!

-- Dates are high in a few vitamins and minerals such as: potassium, copper, magnesium and vitamin B6.
+- Dates are high in a few vitamins and minerals, such as potassium, copper, magnesium, and vitamin B6.

 - They’re high in fiber.
 A 3.5 serving of dates contains almost 7 grams of fiber.
 Fiber is really important to keep your digestive system running smoothly.

-- They’ve been shown to help promote brain health and memory, which in turn can help prevent Alzheimers.
+- They’ve been shown to help promote brain health and memory, which in turn can help prevent Alzheimer’s.

-Health benefit info from Healthline.com
+Health benefit info from Healthline.com.

 - Vanilla Extract – Vanilla extract helps add a little sweetness in addition to the dates.

-- Baking Powder & Salt
+- Baking Powder and Salt

 - Can these oatmeal cups be frozen?
 Yes!
 I recommend freezing them in a freezer bag and trying to get as much air out of it as you can.
-Freeze for up to 6 months.
+Freeze for up to six months.

 Blueberry Banana Baked Oatmeal Cups